JohnEstropia/CoreStore/README.md

         transaction.commit()
     })

 This allows for non-contiguous updates.
+Do note that this flexibility comes with a price: you are now responsible for managing concurrency for the transaction.
+As uncle Ben said, "with great power comes great race conditions."

-As the above example also shows, only detached transactions are allowed to call `commit()` multiple times (doing so with synchronous and asynchronous transactions will trigger an assert).
+As the above example also shows, only detached transactions are allowed to call `commit()` multiple times; doing so with synchronous and asynchronous transactions will trigger an assert.

+You've seen how to create transactions, but we have yet to see how to make *creates*, *updates*, and *deletes*.
+The 3 types of transactions above are all subclasses of `BaseDataTransaction`, which implements the methods shown below.

+### Creating objects
+The `create(...)` method accepts an `Into` clause which specifies the entity for the object you want to create:

+    let person = transaction.create(Into(MyPersonEntity))

+While the syntax is simple, CoreStore does not just naively insert a new object.
+This single line does the following:
+- Checks that the entity type exists in any of the transaction's parent persistent store
+- If the entity belongs to only one persistent store, a new object is inserted into that store and returned from `create(...)`
+- If the entity does not belong to any store, an assert will be triggered.
+This is a programmer error and should never occur in production code.

+### Updating objects

+### Deleting objects

 ## <a name="fetch_query"></a>Fetching and querying
 (implemented; README pending)